 There are many collaboration and communication tools available for remote work.
 Every company prefer one tool from the other.
-That’s why I’ve encountered and used many of them — Basecamp, Highrise, Trello, Asana, Google Drive, Slack, HipChat, Skype, Zoom, etc.
+That’s why I’ve encountered and used many of them — Basecamp, Highrise, Trello, Asana, Time Doctor, Google Drive, Slack, HipChat, Skype, Zoom, etc.

 With so many applications, one should realize the impact of time.
 If the issue is time-sensitive, then use chat or call.
 If it could wait for a day or two, use email or a collaborative tool.
 Again, not everything online is urgent and important.

 RELATED ARTICLE: The Top 52 Productivity Tools, Apps and Software Programs of 2019